miloszkowal/codex_vitae/codex-vitae.md

 #### Career / Vocation

-Be a good employee; don't pilfer time or goods when they're not given to you. do not ask for more than you've earned.
+Be a good employee; don't pilfer time or goods when they're not given to you.
+Do not ask for more than you've earned.

-Strive to earning as much as possible (Note: This is under review.
-More money does not equate more happiness.)

 Do the work because you're good at it and no one else can do it, not because it's a paycheck.
 Act so that you can take pride in your work and are confident in talking about it with friends.

 Don't work for companies from whom you'd never buy the product.
 For example, don't work for an ad agency if you don't like ads.

 #### Learning